+No construction or grading is proposed as part of this request.
 All future structures will be required to be constructed in accordance with Chapter 7A of the most current adopted version of the California Building Code and California Residential Code.
-The project site is served by Stanislaus Consolidated Fire Protection District.
+The project site is served by Oakdale Rural Fire Protection District.
 The site is located in a Local Responsibility Area (LRA).
-The project was referred to West Stanislaus Fire Protection District, and no response has been received to date.
-No significant impacts to the project site or surrounding environment's wildfire risk are anticipated as a result of this project.
-Accordingly, the potential impact to wildfire is considered to be consistent with those evaluated in the GPU EIR.
+The project was referred to Oakdale Rural Fire Protection District, and no response has been received to date.
+No significant impacts to the project site's or surrounding environment's wildfire risk is anticipated as a result of this project.
+Accordingly, the potential impacts to Wildfire are considered to be consistent with those evaluated in the GPU EIR.